AANOTHERWORLD/Render_Up/README.md

 ## Deploy

 - Backend on Railway.
-Set env vars from `.env.example`.
+Set the environment variables described above.
 - Frontend on Vercel.
 Set `NEXT_PUBLIC_API_BASE_URL` to the Railway service URL.

 ## Notes